Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Empirical Evaluation

-\paragraph{Linear Reservoir} The objective is to manage the water levels in a system of interconnected water reservoirs.
-State $s_{t,r}$ represents the continuous water level of reservoir $r$ with capacity $M_r$, action $a_{t,r}$ is the continuous amount of water released, and rainfall $\xi_{t,r}$ is a clipped normally-distributed random variable (to allow possibility of no rainfall).
-Each reservoir $r$ is connected to a set $U(r)$ of upstream reservoirs.
-Reward linearly penalizes any excess water level above $H_r$ and below $L_r$.
-We use $T = 10$.
+\paragraph{Linear Reservoir} The goal is to manage the water level in a system of interconnected reservoirs.
+State $s_{t,r}$ represents the {continuous} water level of reservoir $r$ with capacity $M_r$, action $a_{t,r} \in [0, s_{t,r}]$ is the {continuous} amount of water released, and rainfall $\xi_{t,r}$ is a truncated normally-distributed random variable.
+Each reservoir $r$ is connected to a set $U(r)$ of upstream reservoirs, thus: